onurridvanoglu/cloudplatform-scripts-and-cli/AWS/scripts/lambda/restart-script/README.md

 # Docker Container Restart Lambda Function

-This Lambda function automatically restarts Docker containers running on EC2 instances on a scheduled basis.
+This Lambda function automatically restarts Docker containers named 'jplatform' running on EC2 instances on a scheduled basis.
+The function processes instances sequentially with a 5-second delay between each instance to ensure controlled rollout.

 ## Prerequisites